 Contrary to the form-fitting leotards and diaphanous gowns of the nineteenth-century ballet tradition, Das Triadische Ballett’’s costumes were designed to restrict movement.
 Schlemmer created the costumes before thinking of the choreography so the movements were designed around the limitations of the artwork they were wearing.
 As a result, performers moved around the stage as marionettes.
 All together created a ballet for the machine age.
 Shlemmer wondered if in the future the act of mechanising life through technology would make us perceive the human machine and the body’s mechanisms with greater awareness.
 Throughout his work, Schlemmer plays with the tension of the human body being a mechanical object and one with deep organic urges and needs.

-As the name alludes the ballet is organised into three acts where his bold wild work and revolutionary spirit recreate a personal cosmovision where, as Deleuze says, the disjunctive struggle between the sacred and the profane, an aimed switch between the real and designed/desired sci-fi, work as a symbolic and trascendent personal and sociopolitical act of resistance.
-The plot-free work shifts from comic burlesque dances in a yellow-hued first act, to ceremonial movement in a bubblegum pink backdrop second, to a trascendent, mystical, and dreamlike realm which takes place on a stage dressed in jet black in the third one.
+As the name alludes the ballet is organised into three acts where his bold wild work and revolutionary spirit recreate a personal cosmovision where, as Deleuze says, the disjunctive struggle between the sacred and the profane, an aimed switch between the real and designed/desired sci-fi, work as a symbolic and transcendent personal and socio-political act of resistance.
+The plot-free work shifts from comic burlesque dances in a yellow-hued first act, to ceremonial movement in a bubblegum pink backdrop second, to a transcendent, mystical, and dreamlike realm which takes place on a stage dressed in jet black in the third one.

 The production toured Germany throughout the 1920s and popularised the constructed aesthetic of the Bauhaus.
 A filmed version followed in 1970.

 He has described The Triadic Ballet as ‘artistic metaphysical mathematics’ and a ‘party in form and colour’.